 Triple Frontier is an action-packed story of a drug heist carried out by ex-SOF operators.
-But, from tactical side, does it have any connections to real-life?
+But, from the tactical side, does it have any connections to real life?

-If you’ve watched it already and are wondering whether it has any basis on real life, that’s expected, the team behind it were going for a realistic feel and a ‘true’ portrayal of what it’s like being a military veteran, but did they succeed?
+If you’ve watched it already and wonder whether it has any basis in real life, that’s expected; the team behind it was going for a realistic feel and a ‘true’ portrayal of what it’s like being a military veteran, but it did they succeed?
 The Triple Frontier is available on Netflix.

 It explores the overly used special forces veteran angle and how they try to go against the code by which they lead their lives.
-A group of 5 ex-special forces has served every mission with complete allegiance even getting their hands dipped in violence whenever necessary:(some of them as high as 43 kills), but after retiring the government which they served so dearly isn’t even giving them enough to survive on.
-The pretty good and thought-provoking issue right?
+A group of 5 ex-special forces has served every mission with complete allegiance, even getting their hands dipped in violence whenever necessary:(some of them as high as 43 kills).
+Still, after retiring, the government they served so dearly isn’t even giving them enough to survive.
+A pretty good and thought-provoking issue, right?

 The story follows a group of former special operations forces operatives who meet to plan a heist and takedown of a notorious kingpin in a remote multi-border area.
 The area is located in South America, crossing Argentina, Paraguay, and Brazil.
 It is known as “la triple frontera.”